Production

 Step 3: Rough shaping

-Step 4: Fine work with hands and tools
+Step 4: Fine-tuning by hand and tools

 Now comes the actual sculpting.
 Using carving knives, chisels, rasps, and files, I work out the details: